jakechen/ds-career/selling_aiml.md

 - 50% time spent selling DS projects… because I saw too many failed projects from poor sales
     - I know the pain of poor scoping, so I try not to subject others to that pain

+# Why am I putting this together?
+- Because I have a horrible memory so I need notes to remind myself of what I've learned.
+- Because I have learned some things the hard way which some DS might find helpful.

 # Highlights
+- The most important question a Data Scientist should ask is **so what**... you have a good model, so what?
 - Cloud revenue comes from data infra, not from AI/ML infra
 - Dangle latest AI
 - Problems before solutions